-Alliance Française Manchester, 125 Portland St,, Manchester, M1 4QD – Visit Now
+Alliance Française de Manchester, 125 Portland St,, Manchester, M1 4QD – Visit Now

-Details about language classes can be found on the Alliance Française Manchester website along with specific details about each event.
-As a cultural centre, it is very open and welcoming to all regardless of your level of French and an ideal environment for cultural exchanges to take place.
+Details about language classes can be found on the Alliance Française de Manchester website along with specific information on each event.
+As a cultural centre, it is very open and welcoming to all, regardless of your level of French and it is an ideal environment for cultural exchanges to take place.